soheeparklee/soheeparklee.github.io/_posts/2025-12-1-DAW-system-3-5-real-diagnosis.md

 👉🏻 better, it resists more, dissipates more
 ```

-- ✔️ `Core Voltage`: maximum level of bolts considered 0, resistance to peaks
+- ✔️ `Core Voltage`: maximum level of volts considered 0, resistance to peaks
 - 0 is `0.5v` and 1 is `5.0v`
 - up to which level(bolts) it is stilla a 0
 - so in the picture, until 0.970v, the computer would consider it a 0